opengisch/QField-docs/documentation/how-to/advanced-how-tos/shared-datasets.en.md

     1. Direct to local QField directory.
     If you are unsure you can find it by navigating to the "Side Dashboard" > 3-dotted menu > "About QField"
-    2. Copy your shared datasets into the directory, ensuring that the datasets are added to the basemap folder.
-        **[[App Directory](../../how-to/project-setup/storage.md#5-qfield-app-directory)]/QField/basemaps** on your device.
+    2. Copy the shared datasets into the directory **[[App Directory](../../how-to/project-setup/storage.md#5-qfield-app-directory)]/QField/basemaps** on your device.
-        QField will automatically scan this folder for basemaps and other recognizable data.
+        QField will automatically scan this folder for shared datasets.

      !![QField app directories](../../assets/images/qfield_app_directories.png)